sgulania/opt_tensor/README.md

 # Optimizing Tensor Contraction
 Evaluating tensor product and finding the optimized solution for its contraction.
-This will enhance reduce the computation and speed up the calculation.
+This will reduce the memory usage and speed up the calculation.

 ## Symmetric Tensor
 Applications - Machine learning and Neural Networks